At the New England Wildlife Center being green means making conscious, deliberate and effective actions to reduce our impact on the natural world.

-The Center used green design and construction and maintains our building with processes.
-Some are rudimentary even primitive, and some are highly sophisticated.
-An open window, streaming sunlight and a room-by-room computerized heating and cooling system all fit together in the same building, just like an ancient Algonquin longhouse is built to house a state-of-the-art video-casting theater , all work together to create a sustainable green facility.
+The Center used green design and construction and maintains our building with green processes.
+Some are rudimentary and some are sophisticated.
+Open windows, streaming sunlight, a room-by-room computerized heating and cooling system, and an ancient Algonquin longhouse, which houses a state-of-the-art video-casting theater , all work together to create a sustainable green facility.

 This building, the Thomas E. Curtis Wildlife Hospital and Education Center, was conceived and built by the Center in accordance with Leadership in Energy and Environmental Design (LEED) standards at a time when there were only forty-two LEED buildings in the world.